deviserops/FourWheels/.github/pull_request_template.md

 ## Screenshots

->  If any screenshot is available then add.
+>  If any screenshot is available then add it.

 ## Merge Checklist